At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-The Strike Eagle SFP is the perfect one for you if you are looking for a riflescope with a lower price range compared to the other rifle scopes under 500.
+The Vortex Strike Eagle SFP is what I’d recommend if you are looking for a rifle scope with a lower price range compared to the other rifle scopes I’ve covered here.

-As a multi-functional scope with an upgrade in glass and reticle construction, the Vortex Optics Strike Eagle is the top riflescope for those on the tightest of budgets, but still deserve promising quality.
+As a multi-functional scope with an upgrade in glass and reticle construction, the Vortex Optics Strike Eagle is the TOP rifle scope for the tightest of budgets but still deserves promising quality.

 - True 1x power